jimvella/java-rpm-example/README.md

 from the RPM packaging process.

-The specfile is a short script that contains package metadata including package dependencies, instructions to build, the files that comprise the package, and how to deploy, upgrade and remove.
+The specfile is a short script that contains package metadata including package dependencies, instructions to build, the files that comprise the package, and how to deploy, update and remove.

 ###Anatomy of a linux service
 A linux service is an independent concept from RPM.
 We will need an understanding of how to structure a service before we can package it.